China city hit by protest over chemical plant vows to talk to citizens

 Hundreds of Maoming residents held demonstrations on Sunday and Monday to oppose the plant, intended to make paraxylene, a petrochemical used to make fabrics and plastic bottles.

-The plant would be owned by the local government and state-controlled Sinopec Corp (600028.SS), China's biggest refiner.
+The plant would be owned by the local government and state-controlled Sinopec Corp, China's biggest refiner.

 On Tuesday, many travelled to the provincial capital of Guangzhou, but the number of demonstrators had petered out by late in the afternoon, witnesses told Reuters.